Cannabis in Illinois: Proposed recreational use (2017)

 On March 22, 2017, Illinois lawmakers proposed legalizing recreational marijuana in the state.
 The measure would also allow residents to possess up to 28 g of cannabis and to grow five plants.
-Early estimates found that legalized marijuana would generate between $350 to $700 million in annual sales.
+Early estimates found that legalized marijuana would generate between $350 and $700 million in annual sales.

-The Chicago Tribune reported legislation was "widely expected to pass" in 2019, following election of pro-legalization governor JB Pritzker and a favorable state legislature.
+The Chicago Tribune reported legislation was "widely expected to pass" in 2019, following election of pro-legalization governor J. B. Pritzker and a favorable state legislature.

 Medical cannabis expansion (2018-2019)

-On August 28, 2018, Illinois' medical cannabis program greatly expanded becoming available as an opioid painkiller replacement.
+On August 28, 2018, Illinois's medical cannabis program greatly expanded becoming available as an opioid painkiller replacement.
 The legislation also eased the application process as applicants will no longer have to be fingerprinted or undergo criminal background checks.
 Some estimate the expansion could bring in up to 365,000 new patients into the medical marijuana program generating an additional $425 million in revenue for the state.

-On August 12, 2019 Governor J.B.
-Pritzker signed into law legislation that once again expands Illinois' medical cannabis program and also makes it permanent.
+On August 12, 2019 Governor J. B. Pritzker signed into law legislation that once again expands Illinois's medical cannabis program and also makes it permanent.
 The new law adds an additional 11 conditions to the existing program including chronic pain, anorexia nervosa, autism, Irritable bowel syndrome, migraines, osteoarthritis, Ehlers-Danlos syndrome, Neuro-Behcet's autoimmune disease, neuropathy, polycystic kidney disease, and superior canal dehiscence syndrome.
 When recreational marijuana becomes legal in January 2020, taxation for medical cannabis products will remain at 1%.